 This post may contain affiliate links.
 Please read our disclosure policy.

-Marshmallow-topped sweet potato bites, caramelized with real maple syrup, woody cinnamon, and rich butter topped with toasted marshmallows with nutty pecans – an eye-closing, “mmm” inspiring way to serve sweet potatoes.
-Incredibly simple to prepare, these sweet potato bites are the perfect finger food to enjoy with friends and family at your next holiday party.
+Marshmallow-topped sweet potato bites, caramelized with maple syrup, woody cinnamon, and butter topped with nutty pecans – an eye-closing, “mmm” inspiring way to serve sweet potatoes.
+These sweet potato bites are a quick and easy solution for when you’re in need of a tasty appetizer or snack.
+With just a few simple ingredients, you can whip up these bites in no time.

 Looking for a delicious and festive holiday appetizer?
 Look no further than these sweet potato bites topped with marshmallows and pecans!
 These sliced sweet potato rounds make for a great appetizer, especially if you’re a fan of sweet potato casserole.
 They are simple to prepare and can be made ahead of time, so they’re perfect for a party.
 Plus, they’re gluten-free and dairy-free, so everyone can enjoy them!